alexirimiea/GrApp/help/cypher-commands.md

 *c:\Users\<your Windows user>\Documents\Neo4j\default.graphdb\import\\*

-Proceed to importing data using this command:
+Typically, you can import data using this command:

 ```
 LOAD CSV WITH HEADERS